-Ryman reveals plans for 20 new villages in 'record' expansion
+Retirement boom: Ryman reveals plans for 20 new villages in 'record' expansion

 Ryman was listed 20 years ago this month.
 It raised just $25m in July 1999, today's meeting heard.

-In the last two decades, it has invested $3.7b in a portfolio of 36 villages here and in Australia's Victoria.
+In the past two decades, it has invested $3.7b in a portfolio of 36 villages here and in Australia's Victoria.
 Around 11,200 people live in those villages.

 Chairman David Kerr said those 20 years had "flown by" and that the company had a market capitalisation of $6b.
 The model had the potential for expansion, he said, and that was illustrated by the expansion plans.